TechDataMan/TechDataMan.github.io/_posts/2024-09-16-blog-post-first.md

 ## Conclusion
 You won't get rich as a data scientist - but you can definitely earn a good salary by combining a favorable location, solid training and mastery of essential programming languages.
 With these prerequisites, you can position yourself in an exciting and future-oriented professional field that offers not only financial returns, but also professional fulfillment.

 Many data scientists are highly educated.
 The usual educational path often begins with a bachelor's degree in computer science, mathematics, statistics or a related field.
 Many supplement their education with a master's degree or even a doctorate to deepen their expertise and improve their career opportunities.
-Learn the most important tools of a data scientist - the programming languages Python and SQL - and go out into the world for a high salary.
-Interesting countries include the USA, Singapore, Israel and Switzerland.
+Learn the most important tools of a Data Scientist - the programming languages Python and SQL - and go out into the world for a high salary.
+Interesting countries for Data Scientists are South Africa, USA, Singapore, Israel and Switzerland.

 ## References
 This blog post is part of my [Udacity Data Scientist](https://www.udacity.com/course/data-scientist-nanodegree--nd025) Nanodegree program.
 To see more about this analysis, see the link to my [Github](https://github.com/TechDataMan/BlogPost) available here.